SASB Standards are an important tool for ISSB disclosure

 This means that companies already applying the SASB Standards are in a prime position to apply the first two ISSB Standards.

 SASB Standards are a useful tool for implementation of ISSB Standards

 Think of IFRS S1 as an outline: the overarching standard that applies to all sustainability-related risks and opportunities but does not specify what those risks and opportunities are.
 To help companies identify their sustainability-related risks and opportunities and provide appropriate disclosures using IFRS S1, companies will be required to consider the SASB Standards for topics beyond climate.

-IFRS S2 will require disclosure of material information about climate-related risks and opportunities to meet investor information needs.
-Used in accordance with IFRS S1, IFRS S2 will require industry-specific disclosures and include illustrative guidance for industry-specific, climate-related metrics derived from the SASB Standards.
+IFRS S2 requires disclosure of material information about climate-related risks and opportunities to meet investor information needs.
+Used in accordance with IFRS S1, IFRS S2 requires industry-specific disclosures and include illustrative guidance for industry-specific, climate-related metrics derived from the SASB Standards.

 When IFRS S1 is used in combination with IFRS S2 and other materials including the SASB Standards, companies can provide investors with the information they need about sustainability-related risks and opportunities.
 IFRS S1 and IFRS S2 also fully incorporate the TCFD Recommendations.

 Companies applying the SASB Standards and the TCFD Recommendations will be well prepared to apply IFRS S1 and IFRS S2.
 The ISSB will maintain and enhance the SASB Standards throughout their continued existence and actively encourages preparers and investors to continue using them on the path to adoption of ISSB Standards.

 Learn more about the ISSB and the IFRS Sustainability Disclosure Standards.

 Download the SASB Standards.

 Early adoption is permitted but must be disclosed.
 Various transition reliefs are available, including the ability for a company to report on only climate-related risks and opportunities (as set out in IFRS S2) in the first year it applies IFRS S1 and IFRS S2.